Ten Tips and Tricks for the Nikon D5100

 6. Put Your Most Used Settings in My Menu: Instead of digging into the menus and Custom Settings all the time to find your most used settings, such as the White Balance settings just described, you can create your own custom menu called My Menu, which is then quickly and easily accessed with the Menu Button.
 You can even decide what order to list the items in.
 Some possible items to add could be perhaps auto bracketing or HDR if you often make use of those.

 Brief Commercial Interruption: How did I learn all these useful and convenient settings?
-I just completed an eBook user’s guide for the Nikon D5100 called Nikon D5100 Experience.
-Following in the footsteps of my bestselling Nikon D7000 Experience, this new guide covers all the Menus, Custom Settings, functions and controls of the Nikon D5100, focusing modes, exposure modes, shooting modes, white balance, etc., PLUS when and why you may want to use them when shooting.
+I just completed an eBook user’s guide for the Nikon D5100 called Nikon D5100 Experience. (and now Nikon D5200 Experience also).
+Following in the footsteps of my bestselling Nikon D7000 Experience, these guides cover all the Menus, Custom Settings, functions and controls of the Nikon D5100 and D5200, focusing modes, exposure modes, shooting modes, white balance, etc., PLUS when and why you want to use them when shooting.
 As one reader has said of my previous D7000 guide, “This book, together with the manual, is all you need to start discovering all the camera’s potential.”
 It will help you to take control of your camera and the images you create!
 Learn more about the features and settings discussed in the tips and tricks here and much more.
-To read more about it, preview it, and purchase it, see my Full Stop bookstore website here!
+To read more about them, preview them, and purchase, see my Full Stop bookstore website here!

 Nikon D5100 Experience eBook user’s guide